-2. Embedding risk management
+1. Embedding risk management

-- 2.1 The council is recognised as having strong risk management arrangements.
-This is evidenced in scoring the maximum of 4 in the risk management section of the 2006 Use of Resources CPA assessment.
-However, we recognise that risk management continues to evolve and an action plan is used as a rolling document to secure the continuous improvements to this area of work, as with any area of activity in the organisation. - 2.2 A great deal of work has been undertaken over the past year to develop and enhance the robust risk management structure already in place.
+- 1.1 The council is recognised as having strong risk management arrangements.
+This is evidenced in scoring the maximum of 4 in the risk management section of the 2006 and 2007 Use of Resources CPA assessment.
+However, we recognise that risk management continues to evolve and an action plan is used as a rolling document to secure the continuous improvements to this area of work, as with any area of activity in the organisation. - 1.2 A great deal of work has been undertaken over the past year to develop and enhance the robust risk management structure already in place.
 A number of these key areas are detailed below.
 This list is not exhaustive as much work is undertaken at operational level throughout the organisation. - Strategic risks continue to be prioritised and actions agreed.
-SLT have managed 35 key strategic risks since the establishment of the strategic risk register in May 2003.
-The risks within the top five boxes from each directorate's risk matrix are reported to SLT for consideration and where appropriate elevated on to the strategic risk register. - A corporate project register has been developed (which is split between strategic and other projects).
-The Walsall Project Approach (WPA) has also been developed, a significant part of which relates to risk management.
-An audit of risk within strategic projects has been undertaken with all strategic projects now complying with the corporate approach to managing risk. - A partnership healthcheck has been undertaken with the overall outcome being very positive and 12 recommendations made.
-The SLT have agreed that a task and finish group will be established to deal with the recommendations within this report.
-It is anticipated that the outcome will include a comprehensive partnership register, partnership initiation documentation, partnership toolkit and a code of practice for partnerships.
-The management of risk will form an integral part of these documents and, where possible, partners will be encouraged to adopt the council's methodology. - A member champion for risk management has been identified and has been extremely instrumental in driving the risk management agenda particularly amongst members and acting as a catalyst for change and improvement in relation to risk. - Bespoke training sessions have been provided for Cabinet and chairs and vice chairs of scrutiny concentrating on Cabinet's role as decision makers and also the individual portfolio holders' roles in respect of their services.
-The scrutiny chairs and vice chairs training was aimed at introducing risk management as a scrutiny tool.
-This enabled proactivity in terms of supporting and informing decisions either already taken/to be taken by Cabinet and reactive in questioning and challenging decisions already made.
-These sessions were well received and members' comments have been reported to and taken on board by SLT.
+CMT have managed 41 key strategic risks since the establishment of the strategic risk register in May 2003.
+The risks within the top six boxes from each directorate's risk matrix are reported to CMT for consideration and, where appropriate, elevated on to the strategic risk register. - The corporate project register (which is split between strategic and other projects) ensures that risk is identified and managed within all projects with 46 being selected for review.
+Of these all were managing risks in accordance with the corporate structure.
+The Walsall Project Approach (WPA) has also been developed, a significant part of which relates to risk management. - A corporate group has been established to review partnership arrangements across the council.
+The Partnership Governance Group (PGG) are tasked with delivering partnership governance and appropriate documentation.
+It is anticipated that the outcome will deliver a comprehensive partnership register, partnership initiation documentation, a code of practice for partnerships and a partnership toolkit.
+The management of risk will form an integral part of these documents and, where possible, partners will be encouraged to adopt the council's methodology. - We have a member champion for risk management who continues to be proactive in driving the risk management agenda particularly amongst members and acting as a catalyst for change and improvement in relation to risk. - Further risk awareness training for staff has been undertaken including the following: - Risk management in projects training sessions have been delivered to 130 officers. - Risk management awareness sessions (33 trained this year giving a total of 323 staff trained to date) - A training plan has been developed.
+The training plan captures both officers and members at all levels within the organisation in order that training can be tailored to their specific needs with regard to the roles and responsibilities that they hold.